HQSquantumsimulations/qoqo_examples/documentation/src/conventions.md

     circuit += PauliX::new(0);      // qubit 0 is initialized in state |0> and flipped into state |1> by PauliX gate.

 ## Endianness

-qoqo and roqoqo use little endian encoding, the least significant qubit is at the smallest index.
+To define the convention referring to the sequence of qubits, qoqo and roqoqo use the so-called little endian encoding, that is the least significant qubit is at the smallest index.
+This information might be especially relevant if it comes to two-qubit gates, for example.

-For a two-qubit state space we have:
+For a two-qubit state space we have the following ordering of qubit states:

  \\[
  \left|00 \right>  =  \textrm{state} 0 \\\\